Boon Thau Loo

 I am an Associate Professor in the Computer and Information Science (CIS)

 department at the University of Pennsylvania.
+I hold a secondary appointment in the Electrical and Systems Engineering (ESE) department.
 I am also the CIS Masters Chair, and Director of our Master of Science in Engineering in CIS program.

 I received my Ph.D. degree